shiltemann/training-material/topics/proteomics/tutorials/clinical-mp-discovery/tutorial.md

 ## Sub-step with **FastaCLI**

 Using the FastaCLI tool, decoy sequences will be appended to the FASTA database.
 Decoy sequences are protein sequences are not expected to be present in samples.
-For more information on how to generate and append decoy sequences, see (GTN Protein FASTA Database Handling. link: https://training.galaxyproject.org/archive/2019-12-01/topics/proteomics/tutorials/database-handling/tutorial.html#creating-a-decoy-database)
+For more information on how to generate and append decoy sequences, see [GTN Protein FASTA Database Handling](https://training.galaxyproject.org/archive/2019-12-01/topics/proteomics/tutorials/database-handling/tutorial.html#creating-a-decoy-database).

 > <hands-on-title> Appending decoy sequenced to FASTA database </hands-on-title>
 >